-VALUE: \$300,000 per year1
+VALUE: \$350,000 per year14

 The Historic Rehabilitated Buildings Investment Credit is available to qualified rehabilitated building projects located in West Virginia that also qualify for the 20 percent federal historic rehabilitation tax credit.
 Prior to January 1, 2018, the State tax credit equaled 10 percent of qualified expenditures for historic rehabilitation as approved by the West Virginia Division of Culture and History and designated by the National Park Service as a "certified historic structure."
 Effective January 1, 2018, the State tax credit is equal to 25 percent of the qualified expenditures.
 The West Virginia tax credit is transferable to other Taxpayers.
-The tax credit was intended to promote historic building rehabilitation.
+The tax credit was intended to promote historic building rehabilitation of qualified owner-occupied buildings.